pcorey/pcorey.github.io/notes/the-short-case-for-elixir.markdown

 }
 </style>

-### Elixir is a fantastic choice for building a fast, scalable, and resilient core that is a joy to develop and maintain.
+### Elixir is a fantastic choice for building a fast, scalable, and resilient server that is a joy to develop and maintain.
 Here’s why.

 - Failures are isolated in Elixir applications.
 An uncaught exception in Node could and often would crash the entire application.